 Donald Maldari, S.J., former director of the Smith Collegiate Scholars Program and associate professor of theology

 The students volunteered to serve dinner at the Rescue Mission on February 11, 2017.

 What the Scholarship Provides

 The Smith Program Scholarship provides academic, financial and personal support for Smith Collegiate Scholars to ensure that they have every opportunity to succeed.
 They are assigned an academic advisor in their major, a Smith Program advisor for personal and academic support, and an internship supervisor who acts as the liaison between their internship and the College, and an opportunity for academic reflection upon their work experience.
-The scholarship also ensures that each student has the financial resources to succeed, including two-thirds of the cost of their tuition, room and board, and books.
-Since Smith Collegiate Scholars normally do not take on a job other than their internship, they are also eligible for a stipend, depending upon their financial need.
+The scholarship also ensures that each student has the financial resources to succeed, including two-thirds of the cost of their tuition, standard fees, room and board.

 How Corporations Participate in the Program

 Le Moyne College partners with businesses and corporations to make an important investment in their organization, in the life of a student, and in Central New York.
-Here is how it works: Smith Collegiate Scholars Program sponsors agree to mentor a student and to fund one-third of the cost of his or her education at Le Moyne.
+Here is how it works: Smith Collegiate Scholars Program sponsors agree to mentor a student and to assist the college in funding 2/3 of tuition, standard fees, room and board.
 In return, the scholar will work for the organization as an intern for 10 (in the first year) to 20 hours per week.
 It is truly mutually beneficial.
 Our students gain outstanding professional experience.
 Their sponsors are able to add another outstanding communicator, collaborator and critical thinker to their team.
 The remaining two-thirds of the cost are divided equally between the College and the student, making it a partnership in which everyone has a stake.